databrickslabs/overwatch/docs-compose/overwatch_docs/content/DeployOverwatch/CloudInfra/AWS.md

       ensure that each are going to their own prefix, even if sharing a bucket.
 This greatly reduces Overwatch scan times as the log files build up.

-{{% notice note%}}
-**GCP -- Remote Cluster Logs** - Overwatch version 0.7.2.0.x  does not support cluster logs to be collected from remote workspaces.
-Databricks on GCP, does not support mounted/GCS bucket locations.
-Customers must provide DBFS root path as a target for log delivery.
-This disables Overwatch's ability to collect cluster logs from remote workspaces at this time.
-A fix is in progress and expected to be available in the next release but for now, Overwatch customers must make a deployment on each workspace to the same target.
-After the fix is published you will be able to unify the configs and execute Overwatch from a single workspace and monitor remote workspaces.
-{{% /notice %}}

 ## Reference Architecture
 As of 0.7.1 Overwatch can be deployed on a single workspace and retrieve data from all workspaces.
 For more details